 - not be financially better off as a result of flexible retirement

 If there is a strain cost to release your pension, you will need to accept an actuarially reduced pension (ARP) to allow your pension benefits to be released.
-Flexible retirement can be for a maximum of 5 years, after which you must retire.
+This is applied to ensure consistency across all applications.

 If your flexible retirement application is approved, you will stay in the scheme and build up a new set of pension rights for your revised working arrangements unless you choose not to.
 Any additional benefits built up will be payable when you retire fully.